-- There is no difference under Virginia law regarding biological and adopted children.
-Grandchildren, however, are granted no automatic inheritance rights under Virginia’s intestate succession, unless the grandchild’s parent predeceased him or her.
-If an individual dies prior to a conceived child’s birth, that child will receive the same rights of inheritance as a child born during the lifetime of the decedent.
-This includes children conceived via artificial insemination, using the genetic DNA of the decedent.
+- It should go without saying, but it is important to clarify, that there is no difference whatsoever between biological and adopted children under the Virginia probate codes.
+That being said, grandchildren are not ever granted automatic inheritance rights under Virginia law.
+That is, unless, the grandchild’s parent, the decedent’s child, predeceased him or her.
+Now, if a parent dies prior to the birth of a child, that child is entitled to the same rights of inheritance as a child born during the lifetime of the decedent is allowed.
+This still includes children that are conceived via artificial insemination using the genetic material of the decedent.

-In the end, if you want to ensure your house and other assets go to those you would want them to go to following your death, consider having an experienced Virginia estate planning attorney prepare a trust on your behalf.
+Of course, after you leave this world, you want to ensure that your home and other assets go to those that you intend for them to go to.
+The best way to plan for this is to consider having an experienced Virginia estate planning attorney prepare a living trust on your behalf.

-Contact Our Northern Virginia Trust and Estates Law Firm
+A Northern Virginia Trust and Estates Law Firm You Can Trust

 An experienced Virginia estate planning attorney can review all of your options with you to ensure that your home and property are taken care of after your death.
 Northern Virginia Trusts & Estates provides affordable estate planning services for Virginia families, including wills, trusts, and more.

 For more information about trusts, wills, estate planning, our services and packages, contact our office today at 703.938.3510 or Click Here.

 Disclaimer: The following post is for information only and does not provide legal advice nor establish an attorney-client relationship.